 Danvers and Mar-Vell are shot down by Kree during a test of the FTL drive.
 To keep the Kree from getting their hands on the tech, Danvers blasts it to smithereens.
 She’s caught in the blast, which imbues her with superpowers and erases her memory.
 Mar-Vell dies in the crash and the attacking Kree take Danvers back to their home planet to train her as one of their own.

 Turns out the FTL drive was created using one of the Infinity Stones—the Space Stone—which was trapped in a power cube called the tesseract.
 Now a tesseract is of course something entirely different in our universe, but we’ll get into that in later episodes.
 In the Marvel universe, the Infinity Stones are remnants of the singularity that existed before the Big Bang.
 They contain the fundamental forces of the universe, which gives them unimaginable power.
 Danvers apparently absorbed a significant amount of the Space Stone’s power, and it made her super badass.
-According to writers TK and TK, she is the most powerful superhero in the MCU, even stronger and more powerful than Thor or The Hulk (Bruce Banner).
+According to the writers, she is the most powerful superhero in the MCU, even stronger and more powerful than Thor or The Hulk (Bruce Banner).
 So what kind of powers do the Soul Stone give her?

 Danvers’ main power seems to be generating and harnessing “photon blasts.”
 Now, we didn’t get an extended scientific breakdown of exactly what they are, but we can infer quite a bit from the name.
 Photons are packets of light or electromagnetic energy.
 Lasers are made of photos, and so are microwaves.
 In fact, radio waves, microwaves, infrared, (visible) light, ultraviolet, X-rays, and gamma rays are all considered part of the electromagnetic spectrum.
 Initially we see Danvers using her photon blasts to, well, blast things.
 In one of the earliest scenes in the movie she gets pissed and blasts her punk-ass trainer across the room.
 She keeps on blasting jerks throughout the movie.
 But is it possible to blast a full-grown human across the room with nothing but photons?